jytug/jytug.github.io/posts/2017-09-06-interpreter-p1.markdown

 The language we'll be implementing is called `Tiny` where I come from.
 We won't prove its Turing completeness, which some [madmen](https://esolangs.org/wiki/Turing_tarpit) might attempt.
-However this language represents the most basic constructs of imperative programming.
+However this language represents all of the most basic constructs of imperative programming.

 ### Syntax
-`Tiny`'s syntax contains the following constructs:
+`Tiny`'s syntax consists of the following clauses:

 * Numerals \\( n \\in \\textbf{Num} \\) with the following syntax: